Blockstream/Jade/diy/README.md

     CONFIG_BTDM_CTRL_BLE_MAX_CONN=1
     # CONFIG_BTDM_CTRL_FULL_SCAN_SUPPORTED is not set
     # CONFIG_ESP32_WIFI_SW_COEXIST_ENABLE is not set

+This can be accompished with, for example:
+`./tools/mkdefaults.py ./configs/sdkconfig_display.defaults NORADIO`

 # Upgrading firmware via OTA
 If you have enabled secure boot with the settings suggested above you will need to do firmware updates via OTA.